5 Essential Outdoor Eye Care Tips with Sunglasses

 So, don’t reserve your sunglasses for beach days only.
 Make a habit of wearing them anytime you’re outdoors during the day, whether it’s sunny or cloudy or at sea level or the top of a mountain.

-Doing so can significantly reduce your cumulative UV exposure, and remember: every bit of protection counts when it comes to preventing eye conditions linked to sun damage.
+Doing so can significantly reduce your cumulative UV exposure.
+Remember: every bit of protection counts when it comes to preventing eye conditions linked to sun damage.

 Practical Tips for Eye Care Beyond Sunglasses in Summer